Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

     + enclave_name: acquired enclave name
   + Return value:
-    + eid : acquired enclave id, assign it to the `a1` register as the return value (`a0` = SBI_OK, `a1` = return value)
+    + handler : acquired enclave handler (enclave identification as well).

   **SBI_CALL_ENCLAVE （FID #4）**

-  After getting the callee enclave handler with its enclave name.
-The caller enclave can trigger an inter-enclave communication between caller and callee enclave, which is defined as enclave call.
-Monitor can adopt different IPC mechanisms, and switch from caller enclave to the callee enclave directly.
+  After getting the callee enclave handler with the given name.
+A caller enclave can trigger an inter-enclave communication between caller and callee enclave, which is defined as synchronous enclave call.
+Monitor can adopt different IPC mechanisms, and switch the running context from caller enclave to the callee enclave directly.

   ```c
   struct call_enclave_arg